Skip to main content

 • Low or no minimum account balances.
 Like fees, these online financial institutions also tend to have lower (or even no) minimum account balances.
 That’s because online-only banks have way less overhead costs: they don’t have to rent space for physical branches, and they don’t have to pay tellers, security guards, and other staff.
 And those savings can be passed on to customers.

-• Higher interest rates. nother perk of those lower overhead costs: because they can minimize costs, they can offer higher interest rates when holding your money—particularly in high-interest savings accounts.
-While traditional savings accounts have tended to offer rates that hover around 1% to 2%, online financial institutions are able to offer above-average rates of 1.5% to 3%.
+• Higher interest rates.
+Another perk of those lower overhead costs: because they can minimize costs, they can offer higher interest rates when holding your money.
+While traditional savings accounts have tended to offer rates that hover around 1% to 2%, online financial institutions are able to offer above-average rates of 1.5% to 3.75%.
 Just keep in mind that in some cases, these are perks for new account holders that expire after a while, so it’s always important to read the fine print.

 Drawbacks of online financial institutions